Financial Aid

 It is the college's responsibility to return unearned aid within 45 days of withdrawal.

-Funds will be returned first to the Title IV loan programs and then the Title IV grant programs in the following order:
+Funds will be returned first to the Title IV loan programs and then to the Title IV grant programs in the following order:

 1. Federal Direct Unsubsidized Loan